-Well-governed and very generously supported by the WHS Foundation and Branches Trust, Wakatipu High School is well on its way to delivering Aotearoa New Zealand's best all-round education.
+Well-governed and very generously supported by the WHS Foundation and Branches Trust, Wakatipu High School is delivering on its vision to provide Aotearoa New Zealand's best all-round education.

-Our students and staff strive to live the Wakatipu Way and we have a strong sense of pride in our school and our community.
 We welcome you to join us at our remarkable campus and to 'reach for your heights'.